3b-fly/controlsjs-jsdoc/README.md

 }
 ```

+Plugins
+---
+You can add new plugins located in plugins directory into your JSDoc configuration to use new tags:
+- @class-static
+- @event-function

 License
 ---
 This project under the MIT License. and this project refered by default template for JSDoc 3.